offlinezer0/Quillan-v4.2-repo/Media Template/X profile deep dive template.md

  - Archetype / Class:
  - Weapons & Abilities: (Mapped from their skills)
  - Appearance + Attire: (Mapped from their aesthetic)
- - Personality: (Mapped 1:1 to their tone, humor, and intensity)
+ - Personality: (Mapped 1:1 to their tone, humor, personality, and intensity)
  - Archetype Reasoning: (Why this class?)
- - Cinematic Scene: (A short, 2-sentence description of them in action)

 🧩 7. 📝 Final Notes:
 - **Note 1:** [Insert specific contextual note] 🧭